htdbui/SQL4DS/Chapter4_s1.md

 ![Figure 4.11](Fotos/Chapter4/Fig_4.11.png)

 # Excercises

-- Look back at Figure 2.1 in Chapter 2 for sample data and column names for the product table referenced in these exercises.
+- Look back at Figure 2.1 in Chapter 2 for sample data and column names for the `product` table referenced in these exercises.

 1. Products can be sold individually or in bulk (e.g., lbs or oz).
-Write a query that outputs the `product_id` and `product_name` columns from the `product` table, and add a column called `prod_qty_type_condensed` that displays "unit" if `product_qty_type` is "unit," and "bulk" otherwise.
+   - Write a query that outputs the `product_id` and `product_name` columns from the `product` table.
+   - Add a column called `prod_qty_type_condensed` that displays "unit" if `product_qty_type` is "unit," and "bulk" otherwise.

 2. Flag all types of pepper products sold at the market.
-Add a column to the previous query called `pepper_flag` that outputs 1 if `product_name` contains the word "pepper" (case-insensitive), and 0 otherwise.
+   - Add a column to the previous query called `pepper_flag` that outputs 1 if `product_name` contains the word "pepper" (case-insensitive), and 0 otherwise.

 3. Can you think of a situation where a pepper product might not be flagged as a pepper product using the code from the previous exercise?